wendyverdonk93/docs/content/faq/api/adjusting-payment-link-lifetimes.md

 # Adjusting lifetimes

 ### Bank transfers
 Payment links for bank transfers are valid for **60 days** by default, rather than the standard 30 days.
 You can adjust the liftetime in the bank transfer email sent to the customer by setting a `days_active` or `seconds_active` parameter.
-The transaction then remains active for 60 days, and the payment link expires after the default 30 days.

 ### PayPal
 PayPal sets a payment link lifetime limit of **14 days**.
 This is less than MultiSafepay's default lifetime.
 You can only use the `days_active` and `seconds_active` parameters to adjust the lifetime of a PayPal payment link within 14 days.